LPG Gas Cabinet Heater Banned in Australia

 Dangerous emissions and the risk of fires if rolled too close to flammable materials, like curtains.

-These heaters cannot be safety certified for use in Australia.
+Gas cabinet heaters cannot be safety certified for use in Australia.

 Combined with the fact that all States require safety certification for the sale of gas appliances, this is the basis for the prohibition.

-What could be an inconsequential leak on an outdoor BBQ could be catastrophic with a cabinet heater.
+What could be an inconsequential leak on an outdoor BBQ could be catastrophic with a gas cabinet heater.

 The close proximity of the burner to the gas bottle, combined with the fact that any gas leak would be slow to dissipate indoors, makes for a very real potential fire hazard.